story-branch/story_branch/README.md

 be used as a suffix in the branch name)

 **git start**: Start a story in Pivotal Tracker from the terminal.
-List all unstarted stories in your current project.
-Entering a partial string will fuzzy match against the list.
+Lists all unstarted stories in your current project.
+Select a story from the displayed list, and it will tell Pivotal Tracker to start it.

 **git finish**: Create a finishing commit + message, for example:
 "[Finishes #1234567] My Story Title" - optionally Finishes the story